FiDi Conversion Specialist

 FiDi's off-market inventory includes Class A and Class B office towers, office-to-residential conversion candidates eligible under 467-m, historic Beaux Arts and Art Deco buildings, ground-floor retail condominiums, and development sites near the waterfront.
 The neighborhood's large floor plates and pre-war architecture make many buildings prime candidates for residential conversion, a trend that has accelerated significantly since 2020.

-What recent landmark deals has Skyline closed in the Financial District?
+What recent landmark deals has Skyline Properties closed in the Financial District?

 Skyline Properties sourced the $105M+ acquisition of 101 Greenwich Street, a 26-story Beaux Arts tower, for Quantum Pacific (Idan Ofer) in partnership with Metro Loft (Nathan Berman).
 This deal was completed entirely off-market and represents one of the largest confidential transactions in FiDi's recent history.
 Our Financial District track record spans office buildings, conversion candidates, and mixed-use properties throughout the Wall Street and World Trade Center corridors.